yole/etymograph/README.md

 The main body of a rule consists of *conditions* and *instructions*.
 Each condition or instruction is written on a separate line.
 Condition lines end with a colon (`:`), and instruction lines start with a dash (`-`).
 Comment lines can be used before a rule branch and start with `#`.
+Post-instruction lines start with `=`;
+those lines must be at the end of the rule.
 Here's an example (the rule for putting a Quenya noun into the genitive case):

 ```